Loading profile data...

 BLOG

-Posted: Wed 15th Jun 2022
+Posted: Thu 15th Jun 2023

 If you wait for the perfect moment to start a freelance business, you may never do it.
 Hand in your notice too soon, and you might be in for a crash course.
 But by approaching your change of career in stages, you can set yourself up for your dream job and lifestyle.

-We've put together this guide to support you with transitioning from employee to freelancer.
+We've put together this guide to support you with transitioning from employee to successful freelancer.
 Where relevant, we've included input from advisers in our community, who are on hand to make your journey easier.

 How to start a freelance business [VIDEO] | Andy Wilson, director of Dropbox UK, and Steve Folland, host of the Being Freelance podcast, provide tips on getting up and running as a freelancer.

-Adopt the right mindset
+Step 1: Adopt the right mindset

 Moving from the security of a paid job to running your own business is daunting.
 Every decision rests with you.
 Some people find that liberating, while others take some time to adjust.